 When your student submits their housing application, they should include their preferred roommate's name and EKU Student ID number.
 If each student submits this information, it is then mutual and will be considered when an assignment is made.
-This request is a significant factor when assignments are made, but pre-payment dates are also a factor.
-We suggest that students listing each other as mutual roommate submit their applications and/or pre-payments as close to the same time as possible Otherwise, they may not get assigned together.
+This request is a significant factor when assignments are made, but application dates are also a factor.
+We suggest that students listing each other as mutual roommate submit their applications close to the same time as possible Otherwise, they may not get assigned together.
 While we do everything to try and get students together with their preferred roommate, it is not always possible.
 If your student does not get the requested roommate, he or she can go through campus-wide room changes that take place about two weeks into the semester and we will work with them at this time.

 We hope that your student is happy with his or her roommate.
 College provides an opportunity to meet new friends and to spend time getting to know people from many different backgrounds.
 Limited space is available, so we cannot always guarantee that we can honor a change request.
 A letter of notification will be sent to the student's permanent address if the request is processed.
 Due to the volume of students we are attempting to accommodate, changes are not made after room assignments have been mailed.
 After the school year begins, room and/or roommate changes may be made during scheduled times.
 A student may contact his/her Residence Hall Coordinator for assistance and information

 Unfortunately the volume of students we are assigning will not afford us the ability to show every incoming student his/her room.
 However, there are pictures and dimensions listed on each hall’s page.
 Additionally, students are given the opportunity to visit a sample room during their on-campus visit through the Office of Admissions.

 Each room is equipped with a bed, a closet, a dresser or chest of drawers, a desk, and a desk chair.
 High speed wireless Internet, and cable TV provided by College Cable Services are also available.